Chiang-Andy/PA1_Database/README.md

 # Notes/Documentation
 The system design is simple with a main.cpp database file and a table.
-My program has a simple way of organizing multiple databases by checking the name of each database.
-Under the parseCommand function within the main.cpp file, you will see a list is created adding the database name whenever it is created.
-Else, it will fail due to the name already exisiting.
+My program has a simple way of organizing multiple databases by creating directories for them.
+And multiple tables are handled by pushing them into a vector of table classes.